isaacs/node-glob/README.md

   read a directory, a warning will be printed to stderr.
 Set the `silent` option to true to suppress these warnings.
-* `strict` When an unusual error is encountered when attempting to read a directory, the process will just continue on in search of other matches.
-Set the `strict` option to raise an error in these cases.
+* `strict` When an unusual error is encountered when attempting to read a directory, an error will be raised.
+Set the `strict` option to false continue the search for other matches in these cases.
+  Defaults to true.
 * `cache` See `cache` property above.
 Pass in a previously generated cache object to save some fs calls.
 * `statCache` A cache of results of filesystem information, to prevent